 Contact: Bill Johnson (510) 622-2354

 Nonpoint source (NPS) pollution is the result of land runoff, rainfall, drainage or seepage from diffuse sources such as agricultural fields, urban streets, confined animal facilities, and streambank erosion.
 NPS pollution is one of the major impacts on the water quality of San Francisco Bay, its tributary streams, and the Region's coastal waters.
-Region 2 is implementing NPS management measures through the California NPS Program Plan and NPS Policy, with a focus on confined animal facilities, urban runoff, and hydromodification.
-Click here for more information about the Nonpoint Source Pollution - Agricultural Programs.
+Region 2 is implementing NPS management measures through the California NPS Program Plan and NPS Policy.
+Our NPS program includes vineyards, dairies, cattle grazing, and cannabis operations.
+For information about Nonpoint Source Pollution, see our Agricultural Lands Program page.